 Ulysses S. Grant

-For breakfast, Grant would often pair a super strong cup of coffee with Spanish mackerel, steak, bacon fried apples and flannel cake.
+For breakfast, Grant would often pair a super strong cup of coffee with Spanish mackerel, steak, bacon fried apples, and flannel cake.

 George W. Bush

-Bush would wake up at 5:30 a.m. and get coffee for him and his wife.
+Bush would wake up at 5:30 a.m. and get coffee for himself and his wife.
 They would drink it while reading the morning papers.
-However, he apparently got used to having staff assistance.
+However, he got used to having staff assistance.
 Laura Bush said that he woke up the day after they left the White House and started to make their morning cup.
 “He had forgotten how,” she told Oprah Winfrey.

 Hoover, unfortunately, had his presidency during the Great Depression.
 In an attempt to get the United States out of the Great Depression he made big PR pushes telling people to start buying again.
-This led to a widespread depression era song with the rhyming lyrics: “Mr. Herbert Hoover says that now’s the time to buy.
+This led to a popular depression era song with the rhyming lyrics: “Mr. Herbert Hoover says that now’s the time to buy.
 So, let’s have another cup of coffee, And let’s have another piece of pie!”